bparanj/crystal/programming/ai/patents/directories.md

 ---

 **CyberShu** is short, catchy, and subtly pays homage to **Altshuller**, the TRIZ inventor, while emphasizing the cybersecurity focus.
-The name is easy to remember, versatile for branding, and ideal for a GitHub repository.

 ---

 ### Why **CyberShu** Works:
 1. **"Cyber"**: Clearly ties to the cybersecurity domain.
-2. **"Shu"**: A concise nod to Altshuller, connecting the project to its TRIZ roots.
+2. **"Shu"**: A nod to Altshuller, connecting the project to its TRIZ roots.
-3. **Appealing Branding**: Modern and professional, making it suitable for both technical and collaborative audiences.
+3. **Appealing Branding**: Modern, making it suitable for both technical and collaborative audiences.

 ---

 Sponsors.md: This pitch emphasizes the groundbreaking potential of your project, the unique value to sponsors, and the collaborative opportunities for a global community.
 Let me know if you’d like to refine specific sections or tailor it for a particular audience.